 Today crepe is quite popular and can be found almost anywhere.
 Some are located at strategic points where a large flow of students and tourists pass, such as tourist spots, festivals and events.

-Read too: Harajuku - The colorful city
+Read also: Harajuku - The colorful city

 How are Japanese crepes?